dr-jts/postgis-patterns/pgp-group.md

 ### Grid-Based Clustering
 <https://gis.stackexchange.com/questions/352562/is-it-possible-to-get-one-geometry-per-area-box-in-postgis>

-Solution 1
+**Solution 1**

-Use `ST_SnapToGrid` to compute a cell id for each point, then bin the points based on that.
-Can use aggregate function to count points in grid cell, or use DISTINCT ON as a cheesy way to pick one representative point.
+Use [`ST_SnapToGrid`](https://postgis.net/docs/manual-3.5/ST_SnapToGrid.html) to compute a cell id for each point, then group the points based on that.
+Can use aggregate function to count points in grid cell, or use DISTINCT ON as a way to pick one representative point.
 Need to use representative point rather than average, for better visual results (perhaps?)

-Solution 2
+**Solution 2**

 Generate grid of cells covering desired area, then `JOIN LATERAL` to points to aggregate.
 Not sure how to select a representative point doing this though - perhaps MIN or MAX?
 Requires a grid-generating function, which is coming in PostGIS 3.1

 ### Clustering Points using DBSCAN